"It was a mind control thing. He called it free will. But it wasn't free will...He made you think you wanted to stay."

 Months go by.
 The trafficker grows more violent each day, forcing you to do things that make you feel ashamed.
 One night, you make a break for it.

-But back on the streets, with no resume or diploma, no one will give you a job.
+But back on the streets, no one will give you a job — COVID-19 has shut down the whole city.
 Desperate, you have a choice: Go back to your trafficker, or go hungry and homeless.

 You stay homeless on the streets.